-There's been a lot of memorable fights at MSG -- starting with Joe Louis and Rocky Marciano in 1951 -- and on December 16th of 2006, the most memorable one happened and it happened during an NBA game between the New York Knicks and Denver Nuggets.
+There’s been a lot of memorable fights at MSG — starting with Joe Louis and Rocky Marciano in 1951 — and on December 16th, 2006, the most memorable one happened, and it happened during an NBA game between the New York Knicks and Denver Nuggets.

-As a result of the brawl, the current NBA scoring leader, Carmelo Anthony, was suspended 15 games, JR Smith and Nate Robinson were suspended 10 each, Collins 6, Jared Jeffries 4 and 2 players were suspended a single game for leaving the bench.
-Both organizations were also fined half a million dollars.
+As a result of the brawl, the current NBA scoring leader, Carmelo Anthony, was suspended for 15 games; JR Smith and Nate Robinson were suspended for 10 each; Collins for 6; Jared Jeffries for 4; and two players were suspended for a single game for leaving the bench.
+Both organizations were also fined $500,000.

 An interesting storyline from the night was Nuggets Coach George Karl blaming Knicks Coach Isiah Thomas for the mayhem.